Healthy Homes Assessment Mount Victoria

 Draught Stopping Mount Victoria

-If you can feel external air getting in, or see the air is clear from a crack or a gap and you are able to feel it, it’s likely to be a gap or hole which needs sealing in the way you can.
-Large gaps and cracks should be stopped permanently.
-The gaps that exceed 3mm that let air into or out from your home require sealing.
-For example, if the open fireplace isn’t being used, it can cause draughts and should be shut off.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as much as possible.
+If you are able to feel external air coming in or the sound of a clear draught emanating from a hole or gap that is, it is likely a crack or hole which needs sealing in the way you can.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that allow air in or out from the house need sealing.
+For example, if the open fireplace isn’t in use it could cause draughts, and should be blocked off.
+Landlords and property managers are responsible for ensuring that such draughts are squelched whenever possible.

-There is no require to block off holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows may be required to allow for movement of the building when the house heats and cools, so that they are able to be closed and opened instead of than sticking.
-We will check all doors and windows in an Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows could be required to allow for movement within the structure as the home is heated and cools so that they can still be closed and opened instead of than securing.
+We will inspect all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections